-O. "Production operations" means the period that begins on the earlier of 31 days following the commencement of initial flowback or when permanent production equipment is placed into service and concludes when the well is plugged and abandoned.
+O. "Production operations" means the period that begins 31 days following the commencement of initial flowback and concludes when the well is plugged and abandoned.

 P. "Producing in paying quantities" mean the production of a quantity of oil and gas that yields revenue in excess of operating expenses.